afshinpir/NavigationView/README.md

 ### Note

-Since widget is created based on Android's [NavigationView][1], I was limited to its limitations.
-I may try to improvd library adding new features later.
+Since widget is created based on Android's [NavigationView][1], I was constrainted to its limitations.
+I may try to improve library adding new features later.

 [1]: https://developer.android.com/reference/android/support/design/widget/NavigationView